-Whether you want to connect with candidates online as an initial screening method, or you want to hire employees remotely, here are the two-way video interview best practices that’ll help you transition to a virtual hiring model.
+Whether you want to connect with candidates online as an initial screening method, or you want to hire employees remotely, here are the video interview best practices that’ll ensure your virtual-first hiring process is a success.

 1. Get candidates ready, too.